USDA’s Meat Animal Research Center: An American Horror Story

 What You Can Do Now

-Please take action: Use the form below to tell Congress to pass the newly introduced AWARE Act, which would require agricultural research at federal facilities to comply with certain standards of the Animal Welfare Act.
+Please take action: Visit the ASPCA Advocacy Center to tell Congress to pass the AWARE Act, which would require agricultural research at federal facilities to comply with certain standards of the Animal Welfare Act.
+Thank you!